Dr. Ching-Hua Huang is an Associate

 water/wastewater treatment technology, and sustainable water reuse.
 Dr.

-Huang has more than fifteen years of research experience on emerging
+Huang has more than sixteen years of research experience on emerging

 contaminants such as endocrine disruptors, pharmaceuticals, nitrogenous